hazelcast/hazelcast/hazelcast-documentation/src/HazelcastConfiguration/FullConfChapter.md

 **2- Programmatic Configuration**

-To configure Hazelcast programmatically, just instantiate a `Config` object and set/change its properties/attributes due to your needs.
-Just to give an idea, below is a sample code in which some network, map, map store and near cache attributes are configured for a Hazelcast instance.
+To configure Hazelcast programmatically, just instantiate a `Config` object and set/change its properties/attributes to your needs.
+Below is a code sample in which some network, map, map store and near cache attributes are configured for a Hazelcast instance.

 ```java
 Config config = new Config();